clykins90/glass_ops/README.md

 ## Development Status

-This project is currently in the initial development phase.
+This project is currently in active development.
+The following features are implemented:
+- Customer management (complete)
+- Vehicle management (complete)
+- Work order management (complete)
+- Technician management (in progress)
+- Scheduling interface (planned)
+- Reports and dashboard (planned)

 See [TODO.md](./TODO.md) for the current development plan and progress.

 ## Version Control